AuroAi/carla_apollo_bridge/README.md

 The following commands will be run with 3 containers:

 - carla-server: this container will run the Carla simulator
-- carla-cyber: bridge between apollo and carla-server containers, has cyber_py and carla python packages installed and unlike apollo container, can easily display gui applications on local machine
+- carla-apollo: bridge between apollo and carla-server containers, has cyber_py and carla python packages installed and unlike apollo container, can easily display gui applications on local machine
 - apollo_dev_user: runs the apollo stack

 ![containers-diagram](https://user-images.githubusercontent.com/3516571/69467349-66ac7b00-0d3c-11ea-9a81-ef87cfbb6b21.png)